adokter/bioRad/README.md

 <img src="man/figures/README-plot_ppi-1.png" width="100%" />

-Radial velocities towards the radar are negative, while radial velocities away from the radar are positive, so in the plot above there is movement from the top right to the bottom left.
+*Radial velocities towards the radar are negative, while radial velocities away from the radar are positive, so in this plot there is movement from the top right to the bottom left.*

 ### Vertical profile data example

 Weather radar data can be processed into vertical profiles of biological targets using `calculate_vp()`.
 This type of data is [available as open data](https://registry.opendata.aws/noaa-nexrad/) for over 100 European weather radars.

 Once vertical profile data are loaded into bioRad, these can be bound into time series using `bind_into_vpts()`.
-Here we read an example time series, project it on a regular time grid (`regularize_vpts()`), and plot it (`plot()`):
+Here we read an example time series, project it on a regular time grid with `regularize_vpts()` and plot it with `plot()`:

 ``` r
 example_vpts %>%